It is important to view your organization like it is a sailing vessel. All successful businesses have what I call seaworthiness.

 Like the range of hulls described above, companies have different shapes and sizes when it comes to cultures.
 Every culture has its own unique set of cultural attributes and distinctions.

 The employees of the organization can be their complete selves inside this hull.
-The company is a safe environment, a place of absolute support and security as well as encouragement, learning, actualizing of potential and sincere care.
-(The word culture derives in origination from a Latin word meaning “care.”)
+The company is a safe environment, a place of absolute support as well as encouragement, learning, actualizing of potential and sincere care.
+(The word culture derives in origination from a Latin word meaning care.)

 Coyle notes that these working patterns include: